leah/PullToRefresh/README.markdown

 [PullRefreshTableViewController.m](https://raw.github.com/leah/PullToRefresh/master/Classes/PullRefreshTableViewController.m),
 and [arrow.png](http://github.com/leah/PullToRefresh/raw/master/arrow.png) into your project.

-2. Link against the QuartzCore framework (used for rotating the arrow image).

-3. Create a TableViewController that is a subclass of PullRefreshTableViewController.
+2. Create a TableViewController that is a subclass of PullRefreshTableViewController.

-4. Customize by adding your own refresh() method.
+3. Customize by adding your own refresh() method.

 Enjoy!